interlang-developement/.github/profile/README.md

 We are just started, please don't expect much in the repo.

-Our work might be unwelcomed, if the original team is not suggesting us to do this we are happy to close this project.
+Our work might be unwelcomed, if the original team is not suggesting us to do this we are fine to close this project.